keng404/nextflow-to-icav2-config/README.md

 If you have a previously successful analysis with your pipeline, you may find this approach more useful.
  - Relaunch pipeline analysis [here](https://github.com/keng404/bssh_parallel_transfer/blob/master/relaunch_pipeline.py)  and [here](https://github.com/keng404/bssh_parallel_transfer/blob/master/requeue.md).

+# ica_analysis_requeue_webapp
+For a more interactive method of crafting both CLI and API templates, here is a pyscript-based web app that allows a user to generate CLI and API requeue templates for Illumina Connected Analytics (ICA)

+See [here](https://keneng87.pyscriptapps.com/ica-analysis-requeue/latest/) to interact with it live.

 # Creating your	own tests/pipeline runs	via the	CLI
 Where possible, these scripts search for config files that refer to a test (i.e. test.config,test_full.config,test*config) and creates a boolean parameter ```params.ica_smoke_test```